 - Reynolds-UT Southwestern Aging and Geriatrics Education (SAGE) Program (PI: Rubin; Co-I: Budhwar)

-See the Division of Community Medicine site for details.
-The Division of Community Medicine engages students and residents in community service training, in addition to conducting research projects of its own within community partnerships we have developed across the Dallas-Ft.
+The Department of Family and Community Medicine engages students and residents in community service training, in addition to conducting research projects of its own within community partnerships we have developed across the Dallas-Ft.
 Worth Metroplex.

 The Department conducts funded primary and collaborative research in our University Hospital and Parkland clinics.
-Recent clinical studies funded by the NIH and other sources includes:
+Recent clinical studies funded by the NIH and other sources include:

 - Facilitating Risk-Appropriate Colorectal Cancer Testing (PI: Skinner, R01, NCI; Co-I’s: Julka, Morrow)